AdamGalt/Work-From-Home/README.md

     57 8 * * 1-5 /path/to/script/work-start.sh

-This would run the work-start.sh script at 0857hrs every Monday to Friday.
+The above would run the work-start.sh script at 0857hrs every Monday to Friday, for example.

 **Windows**